eyeos/spice-web-client/README.md

 ##Network requirements

-Only Binary websockets are used to send and receive server data, so you should expect similar network requirements than SPICE itself. for a normal 1080p session the performance is very good up to 150-200ms of latency and 100kb/s bandwitch.
+Only Binary websockets are used to send and receive server data, so you should expect similar network requirements than SPICE itself. for a normal 1080p session the performance is very good up to 150-200ms of latency and 100kb/s bandwidth.

 The network consumption of a spice session depends a lot on the usage patterns.